Room Architecture

 Bridging disciplines through collaboration

 ER: I strongly value a multidisciplinary approach and collaboration.
-My interest in this began when I worked in Los Angeles, which was a pivotal moment in my life.
-Now, in my practice, Room, I pursue a multifaceted practice relying on different experts structured around A/ architectural project work, B/ a more theoretical approach that constantly questions norms and our body of references, and C/ teaching.
+Working in Los Angeles has been a pivotal moment in my life in this direction.
+At the time, I was collaborating with super talented friends from Kazakhstan, called The 2vvo, on the programming of an art gallery and on an academic publication at SCI-Arc offering ruminations on controversial zones between pain and comfort in architecture.
+Now, in my practice, Room, I pursue a multifaceted practice relying on different experts structured around architectural project work, and a more theoretical approach that constantly questions norms and our body of references.
+Collaboration is fundamental for me, both in the academic and the professional fields.

 Building new vocabularies

-ER: I believe in encouraging students to question the norms we were taughtâespecially when building within existing structures.
+ER: I believe in the importance of encouraging students to question the norms we were taughtâespecially when building within existing structures.
 There is a certain vocabulary we learn that defines what is considered old and patrimonial and what is not.
 Today, we can question what is patrimonial.
 When we talk about reuse rather than new construction, we need to explore a vocabulary that defines an expression of reuse-driven architectureâone that reveals what local architecture is.
 When you renovate a farm in the countryside, vocabulary is easier: old wood, old stone, the groundâs texture.
 But in cities and dense urban environments, defining this vocabulary becomes much more complex.

-One question is: âHow do we teach students to quantify the reuse of materials?â For example, during my course at Ăcole SpĂŠciale, my students were working on two towers.
-To support their learning, we organised a site visit, which proved essential.
-I asked them to draw, take pictures, write, and quantify what is already there and what could be reused.
+One question is: âHow do we teach students to quantify the reuse of materials?â For example, during my studio at Ăcole SpĂŠciale dâArchitecture, the students were working on two abandoned towers.
+Access to the buildings was challenging, but organising a visit proved essential to support their learning.
+I asked them to draw, take pictures, write, and quantify what was already there and what could be reused.
 This step is necessary for any reuse or renovation project.
-However, I donât see a methodology in schools that teaches students how to deal with this issue effectively.
-A fundamental step is diagnostics: drawing the building perfectly, identifying what can be used, reused, transformed, and redefined.
+However, it seems that a proper methodology to help students deal with this issue effectively is still insufficiently developed or shared within architectural education.
+A fundamental step is the survey of the building in order to document and encode its imperfections, identifying what can be transformed, and redefined.
 Reuse isnât just about materialsâitâs also about function.
 For example, transforming an office building into housing.
 But how do we approach that?
 Itâs also important to question what has value and what doesnât.
+Sometimes imperfections are part of what we cherish.
 Understanding the existing condition is crucial because it forms the foundation of every project.
-Knowing the site where a project will take place is essential.

 Another central aspect related to this topic is project timelines.
 I believe we need to shift focus and allocate more time to the building phase, including demolition and construction.
 Renovation includes a demolition phase, and thatâs when we truly understand what works and what doesnât.
-For example, we worked on a very old house in the countryside west of Paris.
-We made beautiful drawings, obtained permits, and convinced the client with a precise budget.
+For example, with Le Lab Architecture (Lead Architect for the entire project: Le Lab Architecture, Co-Architect for design phases and CA until end of structural work: Room) we worked on a very old house in the countryside West of Paris.
+We made a refined set of drawings, obtained permits, and convinced the client with a precise budget.
 But then came the demolition phase.
-Once we stripped away the paint and opened up the structure, we discovered that the structural integrity was compromised, requiring a complete redesign.
+Once we stripped away the paint and opened up the structure, we discovered that the structural integrity was compromised, requiring a significant redesign.
+We had to adaptâchanging parts of the floor while simplifying details to balance costs.
+This led to sourcing local materials, which was ultimately beneficial.
+For example, we demolished several walls made of old stone and reused that stone to build an outdoor wall for landscaping.
+However, we couldnât have anticipated the quality of the stone before opening the wall, nor that the entire floor would need replacing.
+This highlights the need for more flexibility in contracts and processes, allowing more emphasis on the construction phase rather than the initial drawings.

 Question the norms

 Itâs also about the relationship between bodies and space.
 The monster is a figureâit has a body.
 Our focus is on reparative practices, encouraging students to view architectural interventions as prostheses for buildings in transformation.
-Just as carpentry repairs prolong a structureâs life, architecture itself can evolve rather than remain a fixed product.
-In this way, we engage with buildings as bodies that change over time.
-What rituals can be proposed to re-engage bodies with these unfamiliar buildings?
-We invited a diverse range of speakers who open up discussions on architecture as a body under transformation.
+What rituals can be proposed to re-engage bodies with them?
+We invited a diverse range of speakers to open up discussions on architecture from this perspective.
+And we are now preparing, in collaboration with ENSA Paris, a publication following this lecture series, scheduled for release in 2026.

-For example, we had an anthropologist, GrĂŠgory Delaplace (2015 Bronze Medal of CNRS Centre National de la Recherche Scientifique) talking about haunted housesânot to argue for the existence of ghosts, but to discuss how societies create spaces that accommodate the unexpected and uncontrolled.
+For example, we invited an anthropologist, GrĂŠgory Delaplace (2015 Bronze Medal of CNRS - Centre National de la Recherche Scientifique) talking about haunted housesânot to argue specifically for the existence of ghosts, but to discuss how societies create spaces that accommodate the unexpected and uncontrolled.
 These uncontrolled spaces can be called monsters or ghosts.
 Similarly, public areas in 1960s mass housing developments, intended for communal life, became places of social unrest.
 Meanwhile, corridors in old-age homes become spaces of gathering and interaction.
 Some Japanese houses even have rooms dedicated to ghostsâspaces deliberately left for the unknown.
 We also invited an editor, Lydia Amarouche, who researches colonial-era buildingsâonce celebrated but now seen as problematic.
-A professor from EPFL, Sarah Nichols, spoke about the difficulty of repairing concrete, a material once seen as a modern wonder but now a challenge to maintain.
-Concrete embodies both architectural marvels and deteriorating structures that we struggle to repurpose.
-Additionally, we invited a carpenter, LoĂŻc Desmonts, working on the Notre Dame renovation.
+Later, a professor from EPFL, Sarah Nichols, spoke about the difficulty of repairing concrete, a material once seen as a modern wonder but now a challenge to maintain.
+She demonstrated how concrete embodies both architectural marvels and deteriorating structures that we struggle to repurpose.
+Additionally, we invited a carpenter, LoĂŻc Desmonts, working on the Notre-Dame de Paris renovation.
 He discussed how structures can be built to last longer, emphasising care and maintenance.
-His work highlights how architecture can evolveânot as a static product but as an ongoing transformation.
-In this sense, architecture becomes a prosthesis for buildings in transition.
+His work highlights how, just as carpentry repairs prolong a structureâs life, architecture itself can evolveânot as a static product but as an ongoing transformation.

-In Paris, I draw from these ideasânot in a literal sense, like ghostsâbut in terms of how we build within pre-existing environments.
-What space do we allocate for what already exists?
+In Paris, I draw from these ideas in terms of how we build within pre-existing environments.
+What room do we allocate to what already exists?
 How do we care for the people and communities that are already there?
 These considerations, rooted in geography and history, deeply influence my practice.
 The same applies to the house renovation in the countryside: how do we embrace strangeness?
 Why reuse the stone from an interior wall to build something outside?
 The house, like a living organism, is transformingâitâs deteriorating, evolving, and adapting to new uses.
 Originally, a single family lived here, but now, with an extended family structure, weâre dividing the space while enlarging common areas.
 Itâs a process of respectful transformation.
 In this way, the lecture series and teaching directly inform my architectural practice.

 The essential role of unions

-As the leader of my office, I am part of an employers union representing architects, called le Syndicat de lâArchitecture.
+There are two types of unions: one for employers and one for employees.
+This system is known as Dialogue Paritaire, where multiple unions represent different interestsâboth employers and employees.
+These groups vote on key issues affecting the profession.
+As principal of my office, I am part of an employers union, representing architects, called le Syndicat de lâArchitecture.
 Its role is significantâfor example, unions collectively decide on minimum salaries.
 If youâre unaware of this, youâre missing a crucial part of the profession.
-Itâs not negotiated by an external body; itâs a decision made by unions, who draft the official guidelines that architecture firms must follow.
+Itâs not negotiated by an external body, but by unions, who draft the official guidelines that architecture firms must follow.

 As practitioners, we have to take an active role in advocating for our profession.